-- (3) any administrative officer of the component institution, including the institutional head, any assistant to the institutional head, any vice president, any Dean of Students, and any associate or assistant dean of students; and - (4) any attorney, peace officer, or security officer of the System or the institution. - (c) Any person who refuses to identify himself fully in accordance with Subsection (a) is guilty of a misdemeanor and upon conviction is punishable by a fine of not more than \$200. - (d) Any student who refuses to identify himself fully in accordance with Subsection (a) is, in addition to the penalty prescribed in Subsection (c), subject to discipline, including expulsion, by the institution. - 6.5 Use of Grounds and Physical Facilities by Outside Groups, the System as a Joint Sponsor. -- Use of grounds and physical facilities of the System, especially auditoriums, gymnasiums, and large rooms, by outside individuals, groups or associations shall be subject to the following rules in which the "System" shall mean any component institution. - 6.51 The System will not permit the unrestricted use by non-System groups of any of its facilities. - 6.52 The System will not enter into joint sponsorship of any project or program that is to result in private gain for the cooperating individuals, group or associations. - 6.53 The System, established as a public institution without regard to political affiliation or religious faith, cannot be a joint sponsor with any noncampus organization for political or sectarian gatherings.
+- (4) any attorney, peace officer, or security officer of the System or the institution. - (c) Any person who refuses to identify himself or herself fully in accordance with Subsection (a) is guilty of a misdemeanor and upon conviction is punishable by a fine of not more than \$200. - (d) Any student who refuses to identify himself or herself fully in accordance with Subsection (a) is, in addition to the penalty prescribed in Subsection (c), subject to discipline, including expulsion, by the institution. - Groups, the System as a Joint Sponsor.-Use of grounds and physical facilities of the System, especially auditoriums, gymnasiums, and large rooms, by outside individuals, groups or associations shall be subject to the following rules in which the "System" shall mean any component institution.

+6.51 The System will not permit the unrestricted use by non-System groups of any of its - facilities.

+6.52 The System will not enter into joint sponsorship of any project or program that is to result in private gain for the cooperating individuals, group or associations. - 6.53 The System, established as a public institution without regard to political affiliation or religious faith, cannot be a joint sponsor with any noncampus organization for political or sectarian gatherings.
 However, the appearance by or on behalf of a candidate for public office may be authorized under conditions prescribed by the Board in Section 7.2 of this Chapter. - 6.54 Whenever non-System groups share in the use of System buildings, it must be upon the invitation of the System and under its joint sponsorship, and with the further understanding that all the conditions governing such sponsorship are to be set by the System.